-How you dispose of your medications can have a significant impact on the environment.
-In the past, many people have flushed prescription, over-the-counter and veterinary medications down their toilets.
-Someone probably told you this was a good way to keep the medication away from children and pets.
-This is not the best method of disposal for these products; however, placing outdated or unneeded medications in the garbage is the best way to get rid of them.
+How you dispose of your unused medications and sharps/needles can have a significant impact on the environment.
+In the past, many people have flushed prescription, over-the-counter, veterinary medications, and sharps/needles down their toilets or thrown them away in the garbage however; this is not the best method of disposal for these products.

 - Keep prescriptions in their original container since caps are often childproof and bottles may contain important safety information that could be used if a child or pet accidentally ingested the medication.